 After sliding the canister back over her shoulder, Alex pried open the unconscious man’s box and removed a fist-full of Circuit Breaker 9000 phones.
 She was at the right place.

 “What the hell?!” a voice said from behind.

-Startled, Alex turned to find a third thug staring at her from the outside ramp, holding a bulky box in his hands.
+Startled, Alex found a third thug staring at her from the outside ramp, holding a bulky box in his hands.
 Alex vaulted from the back of the truck as he dropped his haul and pulled a pistol from his jacket.

-But before he could raise it at Alex, she’d reached him and rerouted his hand so the metal side smashed him in the nose, forcing him to pull the trigger.
-The loud bang preceded the pained expression of a face badly scalded by the cartridge’s exhaust.
+But before he could raise it at Alex, she’d rerouted his hand to smash him in the nose, forcing his finger down on the trigger.
+The guard’s face was badly scalded by the cartridge’s exhaust and his ears rang from the loud bang.
 Desperate to relieve his burning skin, the thug put his hands to his face, a move that offered it some protection from Alex’s strong punch but managed to knock him out anyway and give him a life-long case of crippling arthritis.

 Knowing she’d already started a ruckus, Alex raced into the back of the warehouse.
 She maneuvered a hallway corner and found the remaining two guards just outside the office door.
 Closing on them, the top of the .357 popped and Alex reached to its black rubber grip.
 The look on her face scared both men.

 Back in the flashing office, the black gloves continued to fly over the face of the tablet, the sparking light reflecting off its screen.
 The Hooligan had moved to the second terminal and was more than ready to get out of there.
 A screen popped on his log, a directory that listed a location.